valeriangalliat/blog/public/2016/03/looking-back-at-2015.md

 ### December 30

-5 AM, I take my bag, put my [balaclava][cagoule] and walk to the bus station downtown under the falling snow.
+5 AM, I took my bag, put my [balaclava][cagoule] and walked to the bus station downtown under the falling snow.
 Direction New York for the New Year's Eve!

-After a 8 hours bus trip we arrive in Manhattan.
+After a 8 hours bus trip we arrived in Manhattan.
 During 2 days we walked around the whole island and could visit a decent part of it.

 [cagoule]: https://youtu.be/Ud_-AuBmp6Q